dronelektron/damage-info/README.md

 # Damage info

-Shows damage information in chat:
+Shows damage information in chat and on screen (only damage amount):

 * Player name
+* Part of the body
 * Damage amount
-* Part of the body
 * Distance

-* Weapon
+### Client Preferences

+The player can enable or disable the following settings:

+* Show damage in chat
+* Show damage on the screen

 ### Supported Games